 Reachout Women’s Center offers limited obstetrical ultrasounds.
 Our medical staff will measure the baby’s heartbeat, determine the estimated gestational age and provide proof of pregnancy during these appointments.
 Clients will also receive a photo printed of their baby.

 The following requirements must be met to have an ultrasound performed at

 Reachout Women’s Center:

 Must be at least 7 weeks pregnant.

-A verified pregnancy test must be done at the center prior to ultrasound.
+A nurse verified pregnancy test must be performed at the center prior to ultrasound.